 Step 3: Finalize any Loans

-If you are a U.S. citizen, there are various financial aid opportunities available, including:
+If you are a U.S. citizen or permanent resident, there are various financial aid opportunities available, including:

 - Federal Direct Stafford loans

 - Private alternative loans

 If you have questions about applying for financial aid, contact our Office of Student Financial Assistance.

 GWeb is a portal containing your student information, including your billing address and contact information.
 You will use it to register for courses, find information on university procedures such as registration or financial aid and to see student account information such as any holds that may prevent you from registering.
 Learn how to register for classes from the Office of the Registrar.

 Step 5: Create your GW Email

 Once you accept your admission and pay your deposit, you can claim your GW email account through the Virtual Help Desk’s Account Center.